 On Thursday 5th February our KS2 choir will be attending the Young Voices concert at the COOP arena in Manchester.
 This is a wonderful event which all of the children always enjoy thoroughly, despite the late night.
-A letter detailing the arrangements has been sent to parents.
-Payments for contribution towards transport can be made online at [p](#)
+Any tickets and t-shirts that have been ordered will be sent out early next week.
+Contributions towards the cost of the transport can be made online at parentmail.